orcada-io/guides/website/docs/stake-pool/slot-leader-node.md

 71025961                   2022-09-07 23:10:52 UTC
 ```

-1.5 days before an epoch boundary we can query the leadership schedule for the **next** epoch:
+1.5 days before an epoch boundary you can query the leadership schedule for the **next** epoch:

 ```
 export CARDANO_NODE_SOCKET_PATH=/ipc/node.socket